simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-vs-tryhackme-what-is-best/index.en.md

 One of the advantages of TryHackMe is its focus on **education and learning resources**.
 The platform provides **detailed walkthroughs, video tutorials, and supporting documentation** for each challenge, ensuring that users have access to the necessary **guidance and information** to solve the challenges successfully.
 These resources help users understand the **underlying concepts and techniques** used in each challenge, facilitating their learning process.

 TryHackMe also encourages **user engagement and interaction** through its **community forum** and **Discord channel**.
 Users can **connect with fellow learners, ask questions, share their experiences, and seek guidance** from more experienced members.
-This sense of **community support** creates a **collaborative environment** where users can learn from each other and foster their cybersecurity skills.
+This sense of **community support** creates a **collaborative environment** where users can learn from each other and build their cybersecurity skills.

 To get started with TryHackMe, users can create a **free account** and access a selection of challenges.
 However, subscribing to the **premium membership** unlocks additional features, such as access to **exclusive content**, **advanced challenges**, and the ability to **create and publish your own content**.